sahiliamsso/docs/source/admin-guide/user-authentications.md

 These user authentication methods are explained in detail and describes on how to setup in Gluu Server and use it effectively.

-!!! warning
-	While configuring or setting up these authentications and run into issues ie, not able to login or facing error pages. please follow FAQ to troubleshoot.
-It is adviced to open the OXtrust in private tab or browser to avoid any issues in logging in later.
+**Note: While configuring or setting up these authentications and run into issues ie, not able to login or facing error pages. please follow FAQ to troubleshoot.
+It is adviced to open the OXtrust in private tab or browser to avoid any issues in logging in later.**

 Please see the [FAQ](./faq.md) for details.